firefly-iii/docs/new-docs/concepts/budgets.md

 6. Month 6, the budget will be set to € 25,-.

+### Special attention

+This feature will only work when you configure the [cron job](https://docs.firefly-iii.org/advanced-installation/cron) correctly.

 ## The difference between budgets and categories

 If you try to save money every month on a certain subject, it's a budget.
 Groceries are budget.
 Bills are a budget.
 If you travel by train occasionally, it's not a budget.